sobhan-moosavi/sobhan-moosavi.github.io/_datasets/2019_traffic_weather_events.md

 ## Applications of Dataset
-This dataset can be used for plenty of purposes such as traffic analysis and prediction, impact prediction, routing engine optimization, accident prediction, and many other research applications.
+This dataset can be used for plenty of purposes such as traffic analysis and prediction, impact prediction, accident prediction,  routing engine optimization, travel time estimation, and many other research applications.